vinayakg04/Chat-GPT-React-App/README.md

 # Getting Started with CHAT-GPT-React App

 Before you start the app, Go to https://beta.openai.com/ and from the accounts section get your Unique openai API key.
+The openai API key is unique for each account.
 Paste that key in OPENAI_API_KEY in the file App.js and you are good to go!!!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).